Taringa!: Taringa's approach and solution

 In December 2012, the website announced an upgraded system to report content susceptible to copyright infringement.
 Taringa! uses the "notice and takedown" method which is based on a North American model of Intellectual Property management on the internet, known as Digital Millennium Copyright Act (DMCA).
-Those procedures were made with the purpose of reaching an agreement with the "Cámara Argentina del Libro" (CAL), the body that regulates books copyright in Argentina.
+Those procedures were made with the purpose of reaching an agreement with the "Cámara Argentina del Libro" (CAL), the body that regulates book copyright in Argentina.

 Finally, in 2013, after having established channels of communication with the owners of Taringa!, the main plaintiffs in the case decided to desist from continuing the lawsuit.
 In April that same year, Taringa! signed an agreement with some leading intellectual property organizations to make a joint effort to "democratise the circulation of culture commodities online."...
 "The agreement with Taringa "opened a new phase of development as far as copyright laws are concerned" as it was said after the meeting.

 Other cases

 In May 2015, Taringa! was dismissed from a complaint presented by Jorge Luis Borges's widow, María Kodama, the widow and sole heir of the rights of writer Jorge Luis Borges, for the alleged theft of intellectual property.
-The ruling established that internet companies cannot be held liable a priori for content shared by users across platforms and that there was no malicious intentions on the part of Taringa!
+The ruling established that internet companies cannot be held liable a priori for content shared by users across platforms and that there was no malicious intentions on the part of Taringa!.

 Throughout April 2014, Kodama reported various websites which allegedly facilitated or reproduced unauthorized texts by Jorge Luis Borges on the internet.
-Finally, the justice made its settlement in line with the jurisprudence of recent cases in Argentina – p.e "Belén Rodriguez and Google" – making the responsibility of internet intermediaries a subjective one.
+Finally, the courts made their settlement in line with the jurisprudence of recent cases in Argentina – p.e "Belén Rodriguez and Google" – making the legal accountability of internet intermediaries subjective.

 According to this position, internet intermediary companies can only be considered accountable for any illegal content uploaded by users through their platforms once they are duly notified by the affected owner of a breach of law, and only if, once notified they do not proceed quickly and diligently in order to remove the content and stop infringement.